 You can be your nonprofit’s statutory agent, but this means you’ll have to be available during regular business hours, or you could miss a crucial legal notice, such as a subpoena related to a pending lawsuit.
 Many people prefer to avoid the hassle and hire a professional services company to do the work for them.
 Sign up for ZenBusiness’s registered agent service and never worry about missing a legal notice.

-File Articles of Incorporation with Ohio
+Step 4: File Articles of Incorporation with Ohio

 By filing your Articles of Incorporation, you’ll legally form your Ohio nonprofit corporation.
 First, decide which filing form you need.
 This depends on whether your nonprofit is domestic or foreign.
 Domestic means your nonprofit will be created and will operate in Ohio.
 Foreign means that your corporation will operate in Ohio but was created in another state.